Finding Your Way Home - With Support

 Who it’s for:

-• Black and People of Colour navigating systems not designed for your wholeness
+• Black and People of the Global Majority navigating systems not designed for your wholeness

 • Women mid-career ready for non-traditional approaches to growth